I would like to thank Doc Neeson for approving my site.

 Benefit for the drug rehabilitation centre Odyssey House, The Angels and Rose Tattoo on 28 October 1984 at Hordern Pavilion in Sydney.

 Seventh album, Two Minute Warning was released on 28 November 1984 with Mushroom.
-Recorded in Los Angeles over a three month period and was produced by Englishman Ashley Howe.
+Recorded in Los Angeles over three months and was produced by Englishman Ashley Howe.
 The album achieved gold status and includes the favourites ‘Small Price’, ‘Sticky Little Bitch’ and ‘Underground’.
 The international version includes a re-recorded version of ‘Be With You’ an edited version on the album.
 Issued with MCA and was later re-issued with Metal Blade Records on 9 January 1990.

 The Angels performed for Live Aid Oz Africa on 12 July 1985 at the Sydney Entertainment Centre.
 Featuring Men at Work, Australian Crawl, Do Re Mi, Electric Pandas, Rene Geyer, Machinations, Mondo Rock, Dragon, Mental as Anything, INXS, The Models, Party Girls, Goanna, Uncanny X-Men, and I’m Talking to help the starving of Africa.
-The four hour telethon concert was broadcast on Channel 7, Channel 9 and MTV America during the 12 and 13 July 1985.
+The four-hour telethon concert was broadcast on Channel 7, Channel 9 and MTV America during the 12 and 13 July 1985.

 Second compilation, The Angels’ Greatest Vol. II was released on 9 November 1985 with Epic.
 Contain tracks like ‘Live Lady Live’, ‘No Secrets’, ‘Into The Heat’, ‘Eat City’, ‘Stand Up’ and many more.
 Shock Records re-title as No Secrets on 25th May 1998.
 EP 4 Play Volume 6 was issued with a cover and second edition without a cover in October 1987.

 John Brewster last concert was a double on 27 January 1986 at the Meyer Music Bowel and Palace.
 He joined The Party Boys and formed the Bombers in February.
 Countdown Music Award for Best Live Act.
 Bob Spencer a former member of Finch and Skyhooks joins the band on guitar on 26 March 1986.
-The Angels played with Australian Volleyball Federation all girl team to raised money for scholarship at Canberra Institute of Sports.
+The Angels played with Australian Volleyball Federation all-girl team to raised money for scholarship at Canberra Institute of Sports.

 Eighth album, Howling was released on 29 October 1986 with Mushroom, reached the number 3 on Australian album charts.
 The band recorded a cover version ‘We Gotta Get Out Of This Place’ was a huge hit, the Animals original recorded the song in 1965.
-The album cover was design, photography by Jim Hilbun and Chrystene Carroll.
+The album cover was design, photography by Jim Hilbun and Christene Carroll.
 Recorded at Rhinoceros Studios, Sydney and was mixed at Wessex Studios, London.
 Produced by Steve Brown, engineered by Andrew Scott and Al Wright.

 Ian “Molly” Meldrum interviews Doc Neeson new album launch “Australian Made” tour.
-Juke Magazine Readers Poll 86 Australian Best Bassist was Jim Hilbun, Roger Faynes (Koo De Tah), Ron Francois (Eurogliders), Craig Bloxom (Spy V Spy) and James Gillard (Mondo Rock).
+Juke Magazine Readers Poll 86 Australian Best Bassist was Jim Hilbun, Roger Fayne’s (Koo De Tah), Ron Francois (Eurogliders), Craig Bloxom (Spy V Spy) and James Gillard (Mondo Rock).
 Best Band was INXS, Hunters & Collectors, The Angels, Midnight Oil and Died Petty.
 Best Live Act was The Angels, INXS, Hunters & Collectors, Midnight Oil and Dragon.
 Doc Neeson appeared in Rafferty’s Rules Christmas party for the cast and crew of the TV series.

 Jimmy Barnes album Freight Train Heart features the opening track ‘Driving Wheels’ rhythm guitars Neal Schon and Rick Brewster.
 ‘Seven Days’ bass Chris Bailey and rhythm slide guitars Rick Brewster.
 “Last Frontier” rhythm guitars are Neal Schon and Rick Brewster.
 “I Wanna Get Started With You” rhythm guitars Neal Schon, Johnny Diesel and Rick Brewster.
 “I’m Still Your Side” by backing vocals and bass Jim Hilbun.
 “Lessons In Love” backing vocals has Jim Hilbun, rhythm guitars Neal Schon and Rick Brewster.

 Live doubt album, Live Line was released on 30 December 1987 with Mushroom.
-Spanning ten years of their material and remains to this day as best seller of all time by The Angels.
-Unforgettable moment was at The Palais, when Doc Neeson kick the quad box and landed on Bob Spencer guitar neck and his wrist, he was taken to hospital and in his replacement was Jimmy Hocking.
+Spanning ten years of their material and remains to this day as the best seller of all time by The Angels.
+Unforgettable moment was at The Palais when Doc Neeson kick the quad box and landed on Bob Spencer guitar neck and his wrist, he was taken to hospital and in his replacement was Jimmy Hocking.

 The tracks were recorded at The Sylvania Hotel, The Astra Hotel, The Manly Vale Hotel and The Comb & Cutter Hotel in August 1981 Bombay Rock, Melbourne and Narara in January 1983.
 Watch The Red Tour at The Hordern Pavilion in July 1983.
 The Howling Tour at Bankstown RSL March 1987.

 Juke Magazine Readers Poll 87 Australian Best Bassist was Jim Hilbun, Steve Morgan James Gillard (Mondo Rock), Steve Balbi (Noiseworks), Ian Rilen (X).
 Best Live Act was Midnight Oil, Crowded House, Died Pretty, INXS and The Angels.
 Made the front cover of Juke Australian Rock Weekly.
-The band performed for The Live Line Concert Tour 1988 a sell out show and was not filmed.
+The band performed for The Live Line Concert Tour 1988 a sellout show and was not filmed.

 Telegram USA label issued EP The Angels From Angel City, which contains some live tracks from Live Line album.
-Guns N’Roses recorded ‘Marseilles’ live at Irvine Canada, issued on a Bootleg album Ultra Rare Tracks III.
+Guns N’Roses recorded ‘Marseilles’ performed at Irvine Canada, issued on a Bootleg album Ultra Rare Tracks III.
 Jim Hilbun departed the band and joins Richard Clapton, Angry Anderson, Screaming Jets, Divinyls and Diesel.
 James Morley (ex-Rookies and ex-Strawberry Blonde) replaced Jim Hilbun on bass.

 Michael Gudinski announced Australian Tour for December of 1988.
 That will feature Guns N’Roses “Welcome To The Jungle” with Kings of The Sun and Guns N’Roses heroes The Angels had the support slots.
 One show will be held on 17 December at Sydney Entertainment Centre and demand strong enough in Melbourne for two dates on 14 and 15 of December.
 Guns N’Roses were formed after hearing The Angels song ‘Take A Long Line’ was birth of the band.
 Their performed ‘Nice Boys (Don’t Play Rock ‘n’ Roll)’ cover song by Rose Tattoo.

-The show was sold out at Whiskey Au Go Go in Los Angeles and audience were treated to a memorable encore, when Doc Neeson and Axl Rose from Guns N’Roses, joined Angry Anderson at the microphone for a spirited version of ‘Nice Boys Don’t Play Rock ‘N’ Roll’.
+The show was sold out at Whiskey Au Go Go in Los Angeles and the audience were treated to a memorable encore, when Doc Neeson and Axl Rose from Guns N’Roses, joined Angry Anderson at the microphone for a spirited version of ‘Nice Boys Don’t Play Rock ‘N’ Roll’.
 The Angels are currently recording studios in the USA and working with producer Terry Manning.

 The Angels put in a sterling show at the “Earthquake Relief Concert” in Newcastle alongside Jimmy Barnes, Noiseworks, Midnight Oil, Crowded House, Split Enz, Johnny Diesel And The Injectors.
-Gold plaque (5 x 13 cm.) attached to outside of picture is inscribed “Presented to Newcastle City Council for your contribution to a historic gathering of Australian rock” on 18 February 1990.
+Gold plaque (5 x 13 cm.) attached to the outside of picture is inscribed “Presented to Newcastle City Council for your contribution to a historic gathering of Australian rock” on 18 February 1990.

 Ninth album, Beyond Salvation was released on 7 June 1990 with Mushroom, gave them their first number one posting in Australia spawning three hit singles in the process and easily attaining platinum status.
 ‘Dogs Are Talking’ band decided on using the B-side as a showcase for upcoming Australian talent.
 Bands included were Baby Animals, Desert Cats and The Hurricanes.
 Two of the new tracks “Let The Night Roll On” and “Rhythm Rude Girl” are included fully on the American version whilst are edits on the domestic release.